tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - CD8<sup>+</sup>CD38<sup>+</sup>T cell associated with irAEs
 # Peripheral CD8<sup>+</sup>CD28<sup>+</sup> T lymphocytes predict the efficacy and safety of PD-1/PD-L1 inhibitors in cancer patients
  - CD8<sup>+</sup>CD28<sup>+</sup> T cell level associated with ICI efficacy but also irAE development
+# Potentiating local and abscopal antitumor efficacy through radiation with FAP-CD40 DARPin and anti-PD1 therapy
+ - ~70% of patients develop resistance to ICI
+ - CD40: costimulatory molecule that drives DCs and TAMs (tumor associated macrophages) to prime T cells
+ - FAP: fibroblast activation protein, upregulated in tumor in response to radiation (which can be taken advantage of for drug delivery to TME via FAP-CD40 DARPin)
+ - FAP-CD40 DARPin: uses FAP and CD40 binding domains to cross-link and activate CD40 specifically in tumor
 # Quantifiable predictive features define epitope-specific T cell receptor repertoires
  - TCR is heterodimer, mediates pathogen-associated epitope recognition through interactions between peptide and MHC, generated by genomic rearrangement of germline TCR locus (VDJ recombination) to allow potentially 10^15 to 10^61 unique receptors
  - TCRs from T cells that recognize the same pMHC epitope often share conserved sequence features, perhaps able to predict model epitope specificity